soerinator/ownDNS/README.md

 # ownDNS
-ownDNS shall be a service which uploads the own IP wrapped in an html page to a Dropbox directory if it has been changed.
-This helps you to find your home server on the internet.
+ownDNS shall be a private service which enables you to find your own server without registering a domain.
+It uploads the own IP, wrapped in an html page, to a 24/7 accessible cloud storage like Dropbox.
+This enables you to find your home server at any time, also if the IP has been changed.
+It is like an (dyn)DNS service, but with own and free available recources.

 ## Requirements